microsoft/pict/doc/pict.md

     Term          :: =
       ParameterName Relation Value
     | ParameterName LIKE PatternString
+    | ParameterName NOT LIKE PatternString
     | ParameterName IN { ValueSet }
+    | ParameterName NOT IN { ValueSet }
     | ParameterName Relation ParameterName

     ValueSet       :: =